 The New Albany Citizens Committee (NACC) formed, and, along with the New Albany Chamber of Commerce, submitted a formal proposal that competed with twelve other communities in southern Indiana for the location of the hospital.
 1 The plan stated that the Association would donate the existing hospital and land to the state.
 In September, the state announced that New Albany would be the home of the Southern Indiana Tuberculosis Hospital.

 Indianapolis architect August Bohlen was chosen to design the new hospital.
-1 Bohlen decided to use a streamlined Art Moderne style on the complex, emphasising curving forms, curved corner windows, and a subdued colour palette.
+1 Bohlen decided to use a streamlined Art Moderne style on the complex, emphasizing curving forms, curved corner windows, and a subdued color palette.
 5

 Construction began on the hospital in late 1938, and the $1 million, 150-bed (renamed) Silvercrest Tuberculosis Hospital opened in August 1940, taking in patients from 32 surrounding counties.